- Arts & Sciences Home

 Here is a link to a newly published study on the impact of rhymed stories on children's word learning: http://journal.frontiersin.org/Journal/10.3389/fpsyg.2014.00149/full#h2

-Research with small children takes patience and commitment as well as creativity.
+Santa Clara students interested in joining my research team should know that research with small children takes patience and commitment as well as creativity.
 Interested students can contact me via email at firstname.lastname@example.org to learn more.
-It is always helpful to know if interested students have taken relevant courses ( including Psych 43 and 185), and have experience working with young children.
+It is always helpful to know if interested students have taken relevant courses ( Psyc 43 and 185), and have experience working with young children.

 Fernald, A., Thorpe, K. & Marchman, V. (2010).
 Blue car, Red car: Developing effciency in online interpertation of adjective- noun phrases.
 Cognitive Psychology, 60 (3).
 190- 217.